United States raw milk debate: Quality standards for milk

 Bacteria in milk can come from sources other than the animal.
 Over time the milking pipeline and equipment can become coated with residues such as milkstone which are not removed by standard detergents and require periodic flushing of equipment with high strength corrosives.
 Automatic washing equipment for the bulk tank may not effectively clean all interior surfaces, and does not clean the exterior of the bulk tank at all.

-Some buyers award producers for having the lowest SCC but this does not also lead to an increased payment for the milk quality, so there is no incentive to strive for anything more than meeting the basic grade A SCC rating.
+Most milk marketers award producers for having a low SCC milk.
+Producers are incentivized to produce low SCC milk through the federal marketing order SCC adjustment rate.
+Milk marketers with a large presence in the cheese manufacturing may offer additional premiums for low SCC milk, as there is an increase in cheese yield.